frankland/valentjs/README.md

 	TODO: Find better naming for this features.
 High prio :)

-`destructor` method is called when controller's \$scope is destroyed (\$destroy event).
+- `destructor` method is called when controller's \$scope is destroyed (\$destroy event).

-`link(element, compileResult)` method - same as default angular's link function but do not take \$scope.  `static compile()` result will be passed as second argument.
+- `link(element, compileResult)` method - same as [default angular's link](https://docs.angularjs.org/api/ng/service/$compile#-link-) function but do not take \$scope.  `static compile()` result will be passed as second argument.

-`require(controllers)` method - takes all required controllers.
+- `require(controllers)` method - takes all required controllers.
 Returned content will be passed as second argument to `link()` method.

-`static compile(element)` method could be used for template compilation.
+- `static render()` - result of this method could be used as directive's template.

+- `static compile(element)` method could be used for template compilation.
+Same as [default angular's compile](https://docs.angularjs.org/api/ng/service/$compile#-compile-).
 Very useful if directive's templates are used as configuration.
 In this way - directive's template should **NOT** be defined.

 For example in this case "Applications" will be used for multi-select label.
 ```html